BackofenLab/IntaRNA/README.md

 ![helixbased](./doc/figures/helixbased.svg)

-Note, the model implements a heuristic, which only considers helices with maximum lengths.
+Note, IntaRNA's helix-based model `--model=L` implements a heuristic, which only considers for each intermolecular base pair the most stable helix extending to the right.
+This results in reduced runtimes while keeping or even improving the prediction quality in genome wide screens.
+IntaRNA offers various [helix constraints](#helix) to guide which helices are considered for interaction prediction.

-For further details, please refer to our respective publication
+For further details on the model and the underlying algorithm, please refer to our respective publication

 - [Constraint maximal inter-molecular helix lengths within RNA-RNA interaction prediction improves bacterial sRNA target prediction.](http://www.bioinf.uni-freiburg.de/Subpages/publications.html?de#Gelhausen-helixLength-2019.abstract)